osowskit/platform-samples/app/ruby/app-issue-creator/WALKTHROUGH.md

     $ `gem install bundler`
 1. Install [ngrok](https://ngrok.com/).
 Optionally install [localtunnel](https://localtunnel.github.io/www/) if you have [NPM](https://www.npmjs.com/) installed.

-### Configuring your Development Environment (Part I)
+### Configuring your Development Environment

 :chicken: :egg: the ruby application requires information provided by GitHub to execute.
-We'll start

 1. Open a terminal window and clone the repository